A Phase 3, Randomized, Double-Blind, Safety, and Efficacy Study of Ruxolitinib Cream in Pediatric Participants With Nonsegmental Vitiligo

 Keywords

-Autism, Children's Health, Pediatrics
+Children's Health, Pediatrics

 Summary

-The purpose of this research study is to evaluate Parent Child Interaction Therapy (PCIT) delivered via telehealth for young children with autism spectrum disorder (ASD) and disruptive behavior problems.
+The purpose of this research study is to evaluate Parent Child Interaction Therapy (PCIT) delivered via tele-health for young children with disruptive behavior problems who are at risk for life stressors.
 Participants will go through a screening to determine eligibility.
-Eligible families who choose to participate will complete 3 in-person visits at MUSC and may receive 10 telehealth therapy sessions, at no cost.
+Once screening is complete, eligible families who choose to participate will complete questionnaires, 3 virtual visits, and will receive 10 tele-health therapy sessions, at no cost.
 Families will be compensated for their time.

 Institution